phobos/phobos/README.md

 end
 ```

-Note: `around_consume` can also be defined as a class method.
-If defined, the class method `.around_consume` takes precedence.
+Note: `around_consume` was previously defined as a class method.
+The current code supports both implementations, giving precendence to the class method, but future versions will no longer support `.around_consume`.

 ```ruby
 class MyHandler